Top 10 Richest Black Communities in Texas: Texas’ Black Wealth

 6. Missouri City

 It is one of the cities in Houston where most Black affluent families live.
-Most African Americans are within 42.4 % of the population, and the area’s median household income is $ 95,000, demonstrating that the African Americans in this area are of economic success.
+Most African Americans are within 42.4 % of the population, and the area’s median household income is $ 95,000, demonstrating that the African Americans in this area are economically successful.

 The city has an educated workforce: many residents work in engineering, health care, and business management professions.
-Missouri City provides a family-oriented environment with excellent schools, parks, and recreation facilities that meet various needs in the lives of the residing people.
-The closeness to Houston delivers the easy accessibility of these urban amenities yet enjoys the quiet atmosphere of suburban life.
-In addition, community spirit is very high, as witnessed by events and programs held within Missouri City to bring its many people closer and with a greater sense of belonging.
+Missouri City provides a family-oriented environment with excellent schools, parks, and recreation facilities that meet various needs in the lives of the residents.
+The closeness to Houston delivers the easy accessibility of these urban amenities, yet it enjoys the quiet atmosphere of suburban life.
+In addition, community spirit is very high, as witnessed by events and programs held within Missouri City to bring its many people closer together and with a greater sense of belonging.

 7. Lancaster